 In this instance, the function merges “Riverdale” and “12345” to create “Riverdale12345”.

-However, Text.Combine also allows you to define a separator for the combined text.
-For instance, if you want to combine a list of brand names, each separated by a comma and a space, you could do this:
+function also allows you to define a separator for the combined text.
+For example, if you want to combine a list of brand names, each separated by a comma and a space, you can do this:

 // Output: "Vyro, Zynk, Kixx, Cygn, Nylo"